KSheeds1/Gym-Rat-Dictionaries/TESTING.md

 5. Attempt login with a **valid** username and **valid** password:
 INSERT PIC HERE
 **Result:**  The form validation and pattern recognition are accepting both the username and password, the user is redirected to their profile and receive a flash message of 'Welcome {username}'.

+# CRUD OPERATIONS
+## Create/Add :
+### Add Definition:
+Following the completion of add_definition functionality, manual testing was carried out against the functionality.
+It was tested in the following manner:

+ * Click on 'Add Definition' in the Navbar.
+ * Once redirected to add definition form, fill out field inputs and click 'Add Definition' button.
+ * User is informed of a successful creation by the Flash message and is redirected to the home page.
+INSERT IMG OF FORM AND FLASH MESSAGE

+### Add Category: [Admin only]
+Following the completion of the add_category functionality, manual testing was carried out against the functionality.
+It was tested in the following manner:
+* Navigate to 'Category Management' via the navbar.
+* Click on the 'Add Category' panel.
+* Admin is redirected to the add category form.
+* Fill out the necessary input fields.
+* Click 'Add Category' button.
+* Following a successful category creation, the category management page is reloaded and the admin is provided with user confirmation via a Flash message.
+INSERT IMG OF FORM AND FLASH MESSAGE

+## Read:
+Users of the app have the ability to read data in the following areas of the site:

+**Home page:**
+* Recently added definitions.

+**Categories:**
+* Different categories available across the site, access and read definitions refined by category.

+**User profile:**
+* User created definitions.
+* User favourites.

+ADD IMG OF ALL OF THE ABOVE

+## Update/Edit:
+### Edit Definition:
+Following the completion of the edit_definition functionality, manual testing was carried out against the functionality.
+It was tested in the following manner:
+**Note:** Edit functionality is restricted to the users own definitions.

+* Select the definition you wish to edit.
+* Click on the 'Edit' button available on the definition card panel.
+* Once redirected to the edit definition form, make the necessary edits to the definition.
+* Click the 'Edit Definition' button to update the definition.
+INSERT IMG OF FORM AND FLASH MESSAGE

+### Edit Category: [Admin only]
+Following the completion of the edit_categories functionality, manual testing was carried out against the functionality.
+It was tested in the following manner:
+* Navigate to 'Category Management' via the navbar.
+* Select the category to edit.
+* Edit the existing data in the edit category form.
+* Click on 'Edit Category' button.
+* Following a successful edit, the category management page is reloaded and the admin is provided with user confirmation via a Flash message.
+INSERT IMG OF FORM AND FLASH MESSAGE

+## Delete:
+Delete functionality/operations are available across the following areas of the app:

+**Delete definition:**
+Each individual definition card panel has a 'Delete' button.
+Prior to the deletion of a definition, a user will be prompted to provide user confirmation via a modal.
+Users can delete their own definitions in the following manner:

+* Navigate to the definition you wish to delete.
+* Click the 'Delete' button.
+* Confirm action via the modal.
+* The user will be redirected back to their profile and will receive user feedback via a Flash message.

+**Note:** The ability to delete a user added definition has also been extended to Admins.
+To delete a user added definition, admins also follow the steps outlined above.

+**Delete category:  [Admin only]**

+Admins have the ability to delete categories as they see fit, each category panel has a 'Delete' button.
+Prior to the deletion of a category, the admin will be prompted to provide user confirmation via a modal.
+Admins can delete a category in the following manner:
+* Navigate to the 'Category Management' using the navbar.
+* Select the category you wish to delete.
+* Click the 'Delete' button on the selected panel.
+* Upon deletion of the category, the category management page will reload and the admin will be informed of a successful deletion through a Flash message.
+* The deleted category will have been removed from the page.
+INSERT PIC OF CATEGORY DELETION

+## Cancel functionality:
+The ability to 'cancel' is available across the following areas of the app:

+**Add definition form:**
+If a user chooses not to add a new definition they can click on the 'Cancel' button on the add definition form and will be redirected back to the home page.
+INSERT IMG OF CANCEL BUTTON

+**Edit definition form:**
+If a user chooses not to edit an existing definition, they can click on the 'Cancel' button on the edit definition form and will be redirected back to the home page.
+INSERT IMG OF CANCEL BUTTON

+**Delete definition confirmation modal:**
+Prior to the deletion of a definition, a user will be prompted to provide user confirmation via a modal.
+If the user chooses not to delete a definition, they can click the 'Cancel' button and be redirected back to the home/profile page.
+INSERT IMG OF DELETION MODAL

+**Add category form: [Admin only]**
+If an admin chooses not to add a new category, they can click on the 'Cancel' button on the add category form and will be redirected back to the category management page.
+INSERT IMG OF CANCEL BUTTON

+**Edit category form: [Admin only]**
+If an admin chooses not to edit an existing category, they can click the 'Cancel' button on the edit category form and will be redirected back to the category management page.
+INSERT IMG OF CANCEL BUTTON

+**Delete category confirmation modal: [Admin only]** Prior to the deletion of a category, the admin will be prompted to provide user confirmation via a modal.
+If an admin chooses not to delete a category, they can click on the 'Cancel' button and will be redirected back to the category management page.
+INSERT IMG OF DELETION MODAL

 ## Responsive Testing: